 How Does State Law Factor In?

 State laws cannot take priority over federal regulations around drug and alcohol confidentiality.
 State regulations may be stricter than the federal laws, but if they are laxer, the federal law takes precedence.

 General Rules Regarding the Confidentiality of Patient Records for Alcohol and Drug Rehab Programs

-In the simplest terms, federal regulations prohibit a federally assisted program for the treatment of substance addiction from revealing the identities of former, current and potential patients.
-However, it’s important to be aware that there are many exceptions to the rule.
+In the simplest terms, federal regulations prohibit a federally assisted program for the treatment of substance addiction from revealing the identities of former, current, and potential patients.
+However, it’s important to be aware of the many exceptions to the rule.
 But in most cases, information released under an exception would fall under other confidentiality restrictions, such as doctor-patient confidentiality.

 The Extent of the Rules